SpenceKonde/megaTinyCore/README.md

 ### Direct Register Manipulation
 If you are manually manipulating registers controlling a peripheral, except as specifically noted in relevant reference pages, the stated behavior of API functions can no longer be assured.
 It may work like you hope, it may not, and it is not a bug if it does not, and you should not assume that calling said API functions will not adversely impact the rest of your application.
 For example, if you "take over" TCA0, you should not expect that using `analogWrite()` - except on the two pins on the 20/24-pin parts controlled by TCD0 - will work for generating PWM.
 If you reconfigure TCA0 except as noted in Ref_Timers, without calling `takeOverTCA0`, both `analogWrite()` and `digitalWrite()` on a PWM pin may disrupt your changed configuration.
+## Differences in Behavior between DxCore and Official Cores
+While we generally make an effort to emulate the official Arduino core, there are a few cases where the decision was made to have different behavior to avoid compromising the overall functionality; the official core is disappointing on many levels.
+The following is a (hopefully nearly complete) list of these cases.

 ### I2C **Requires** External Pullup Resistors
-Earlier versions of megaTinyCore enabled the internal pullup resistors on the I2C pins.
-This is no longer done; they are miles away from being strong enough to meet the I2C specifications.
-It was decided that it is preferably for it to fail consistently without external ones than to work under simple conditions with the internal ones, yet fail under more demanding ones (more devices, longer wires, etc).
+Earlier versions of megaTinyCore, and possibly very early versions of DxCore enabled the internal pullup resistors on the I2C pins.
+This is no longer done automatically - they are not strong enough to meet the I2C specifications, and it is preferable for it to fail consistently without external ones than to work under simple conditions with the internal ones, yet fail under more demanding ones (more devices, longer wires, etc).
+However, as a testing aid, we supply Wire.`usePullups()` to turn on the weak internal pullups.
+If `usePullups()` ever fixes anything, you should install external pullups straight away.
+Our position is that whenever external pullups are not present, I2C is not expected to work.
+Remember that many modules include their own on-board pullups.
+For more information, including on the appropriate values for pullups, see the [Wire library documentation](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Wire/README.md)

 ### Serial Does Not Manipulate Interrupt Priority
 The official core for the (similar) megaAVR 0-Series parts, which megaTinyCore was based on, fiddles with the interrupt priority (bet you didn't know that!) in methods that are of dubious wisdoom. megaTinyCore does not do this, saving several hundred bytes of flash in the process, and fixing at least one serious bug which could result in the microcontroller hanging if Serial was used in ways that everyone tells you not to use it, but which frequently work anyway.
 Writing to Serial when its buffer is full, or calling `Serial.flush()` with interrupts disabled, or during another ISR (which you *really shouldn't do*) will behave as it does on classic AVRs and simply block, manually calling the transmit handlers, until there is space in the buffer for all of the data waiting to be written or the buffer is empty (for `flush()`).
 On th stock megaAVR core, this could hang forever.